habteyesasfaw/northsouth-tasks-hub/README.md

-Here’s a polished and professional `README.md` tailored for your **Mentory Developer Assignment** project hosted in the `northsouth-tasks-hub` repository:

----

 # **NorthSouth Tasks Hub**
 A collaborative task management platform for creating, organizing, and sharing task lists with users.
 This full-stack web application is designed to demonstrate modern web development practices using **React**, **Laravel**, **PostgreSQL**, and **Docker**.